-With TransferWise, you can pay in INR with your debit card or credit card, or send the money to TransferWise Indian bank account using your online banking account.
+With TransferWise, you can pay INR with your debit card or credit card or send the money to TransferWise Indian bank account using your online banking account.

-You might be asked to verify your identity before the transfer is initiated – this is pretty standard security procedure and you can upload your documents when asked.
+You might need to verify your identity before the transfer is initiated – this is a pretty standard security procedure with all money transfer companies.
+You can upload your documents when asked.

-With both InstaReM and TransferWise, sending money from India to the UK doesn’t involve any unnecessary paperwork.
-However, you do need to provide verification documents at the time of sign up which is a one-time task.
+With both InstaReM and Wise (review), sending money from India to the UK doesn’t involve unnecessary paperwork.
+However, you need to provide verification documents at sign up which is a one-time task.

 3. Check with your Indian bank to send money to UK bank account

-Many banks offer outward remittance service to transfer money from India to all around the globe even if you do not have an account with them.
+Many banks offer outward remittance services to transfer money from India to all around the globe, even if you do not have an account with them.

 When you want to move a large amount of money from India to overseas, you’d trust your bank to be the go-to option but be careful with what they offer.

-What are the overall fees, the exchange rate, how much will effectively reach your recipient – should be the questions you need to ask.
+The overall fees, the foreign exchange rate, and how much will effectively reach your recipient – should be the questions you need to ask.

-Banks tend to be expensive compared to other options as they offer poor rates and charge unreasonable transaction fees.
+Banks are expensive compared to other options as they offer poor rates and charge unreasonable transaction fees.

 Comparing the overall amount with other money transfer options will give you a clear picture of the best way to transfer your money overseas to the UK from India.